denizyuret/Knet.jl/docs/src/tutorial.md

-important differences: (i) KnetArrays have a custom memory manager, similar to [ArrayFire](http://arrayfire.com), which reuse pointers garbage collected by Julia to reduce the number of GPU memory allocations, (ii) array ranges (e.g. `a[:,3:5]`) are handled as views with shared pointers instead of copies when possible, and (iii) a number of custom CUDA kernels written for KnetArrays implement element-wise, broadcasting, and scalar and vector reduction operations efficiently.
+important differences: (i) KnetArrays have a custom memory manager, similar to [ArrayFire](http://arrayfire.com), which reuse pointers garbage collected by Julia to reduce the number of GPU memory allocations, (ii) contiguous array ranges (e.g. `a[:,3:5]`) are handled as views with shared pointers instead of copies when possible, and (iii) a number of custom CUDA kernels written for KnetArrays implement element-wise, broadcasting, and scalar and vector reduction operations efficiently.
 As a result Knet allows users to implement their models using high-level code, yet be competitive in performance with other frameworks as demonstrated in the benchmarks section.

 ### AutoGrad